sahil1305/zomato/README.md

 IDE- Spyder

 Brief description-Zomato dataset is considered.
-Explonatory data analysis of the dataset is done in which data cleansing and preprossing of data is done.
+Exploratory data analysis of the dataset is done in which data cleansing and pre-processing of data is done.
 After that model building is done in which linear regression, lasso and ridge are used but random forest regression gave the best accuracy of 89%.